United States

 Teaching prisoners the art of living

-5th Nov 2011 The Standard
+5th of Nov 2011

 Life at Kamiti Maximum Prison moves slowly and mechanically.
 Inmates follow their chores like clockwork, but in no hurry.
 After all, most of them are serving life sentences while others are there for more than ten years.
 Yet others live in seclusion, in death row.